osmandapp/docs/content/osmand/personal/profiles.md

 #### **Appearance**

+{% default %}

 In this section of the General settings menu, you can set parameters for the cursor on the map and map view for the chosen profile.

+{% enddefault %}

 {% android %}

+In this section of the General settings menu, you can set parameters for the cursor on the map and map view for the chosen profile.

 ![Profiles General Settings Appearance Android](/assets/images/personal/profiles/profile_gs_appearance_android.png)